isabella232/sc_Internationalization/1 - Internationalization/Internationalization.md

 This will ensure that Xcode extracts all string values used in the storyboard into a separate file so that you can translate the values depending on the language.

-**Jessy**
+**Jessy 😺**
-Go to the **Project navigator** after doing that, and you should see that your storyboard will have a disclosure triangle.
-Expand it.
+After doing that, if you go to the **Project navigator**, you should see that your storyboard will have a disclosure triangle.
+Expand that.

-You should see **Main.storyboard (Base)** and  **Main.strings (English)**?
+You should see **Main.storyboard (Base)** and  **Main.strings (English)**.

 ## Main.strings (English)
 The Main.strings (English) file contains the English translations for the text values used in the storyboard.
-You can edit this file to change the English language strings if you wanted to.
-Nifty stuff!
+You can edit this file to change the English language strings if you want to!

+---
 # Interlude 2
 ---
 ## Demo 3

-To support multiple languages via code, all you need to do is pass the text values to be translated to the `NSLocalizedString` method with a helpful comment for the translator.

-Sounds confusing?
-You'll understand how it works when you see it in action.

-The `NSLocalizedString` method takes two parameters, the first is the string to be translated and the second is a comment about the string to be translated.
-You'll understand the significance of the comment a little later on.

-For now, you can simply go through your text and replace the string values by hand like this.
+**Catie 🐸**
 > Show how to replace a string by enclosing it in a call to `NSLocalizedString`.

+To support multiple languages via code, you need to create `NSLocalizedString`s.
+Its simplest initializer takes two arguments.
+The first, called "key", is the string to be translated.
+The second is a comment about the key.
+We'll get to the significance of that shortly.

+---
-## Interlude
+# Interlude 3

-For a small project like *MyFriend*, the above change is simple enough.
-But what about when you have a 20 or 30 files (or worse, hundreds of files) in a large project where each file has thousands of lines of code?
-Do you really want to do all the changes by hand?

-Fortunately, there's another way to handle this.
-Would you like to know how?
+---

-## Demo 4
+# Demo 4
+**Catie 🐸**
 Instead of scanning each source file for string values and modifying them individually, you can use Xcode's super-useful search and replace functionality to do the same thing.

 Simply switch to the **Find navigator** and change the mode from Find to **Replace > Regular Expression**.

+> do that
+> type **".+?"**

-In the search box type: **"(.+?)"** and press **return** to search.
+Type *this* in the search box, and press **return** to search.

+**Jessy 😺**
 You'll see a list of all the text strings in your code.
 You'll notice that you have a **Replace All** button and you might be tempted to replace all strings immediately.
 Even if you knew what to replace the found values with, don't do it … it's a trap!

 Look at the found strings a bit more closely - especially the files.
 Do you notice that the Main.strings file with your translations for the storyboard is in there too?
 You certainly don't want that file modified, right?

 Also, if you look closer, you'll notice that there are things like the table view cell identifiers in **ViewController.swift** (line 93 and 95) - you don't want those translated either.
-So going with the **Replace All** option is an all around bad idea.
+So going with the **Replace All** option is an all-around bad idea.

 However, you can still save a bunch of time by selectively replacing values.
 Just select the items that you really want to replace, type in the replace value into the appropriate box and use the **Replace** button.